Study guide for Exam AZ-204: Developing Solutions for Microsoft Azure - A guide made through notes and self-study guide

 Templates ARM

-ARM (Azure Resource Manager) templates are declarative files that allows the automation of resources management in Azure (it can be creation, deletion, update or what ever).
+ARM (Azure Resource Manager) templates are declarative files that allow the automation of resources management in Azure (it can be creation, deletion, update or whatever).
 According to Azure docs, any feature available in the portal is also available through ARM templates (missing reference).

 There are questions related to the ARM itself, so knowing what it is and how to use it is helpful to score a few questions.